 The Lone Ranger was the sole survivor of an ambush that wiped out a Texas Ranger patrol.

-In the Paranoia game, this is actually a recommended way to win - you can blame all the bad stuff on the dead, and take credit for all the good stuff "without fear of contradiction"
+In Paranoia, this is actually a recommended way to win - you can blame all the bad stuff on the dead, and take credit for all the good stuff "without fear of contradiction".
+But sometimes The Computer is suspicious of Sole Survivors, so it may be better to let a couple live and bribe/blackmail them into backing up your story.

 An attrition-based board game, Stay Alive, used the phrase "I'm the sole survivor" in its '80s-era advertisements.